 If you see something that needs to be reported such as vandalism, theft, and some sort of emergency situation such as a fire, tornado, or even a dangerous looking person, call 911 and then, if you can text the RAVE system to allow the college to send an alert.

-EyeWitness: To submit a tip, use the RAVE Alert app to send your message.
+EyeWitness: To submit a tip, text "matctip" followed by your message to 67283.
 Remember, your text will remain anonymous.